jaredtking/invoice-generator-api/README.md

 }
 ```

-### Invoice Template
+#### Invoice Template Parameters

 These parameters control the titles of the fields on the invoice template.
+If localization is used, the default values are translated to the specified language.
+Any invoice template parameter given will override the localized default.

 |Parameter|Default Value
 |:--------|:------------